"

 Method #2: Using Interval Inversions

 For some students, writing intervals below is challenging because they want to change the top note.
-An easier way for many students is to use interval inversions.
+An easier approach for many students is to use interval inversions.

-- When being asked to write an interval below, write the interval inversion above instead.
+1. When asked to write an interval below, write the inversion above instead.

-- Once you figure out your answer, write the answer an octave lower so that your answer is below the given note.
+2. Once you find your answer, write it an octave lower so that your answer is below the given note.

 Example 9.4.6.
 Method #2: Using interval inversions